 [H1] Background

 Regression coefficients do not have a meaningful interpretation when independent variables have interactions—a near guarantee in high-dimensional data.
-Sure, in regression of y on a single independent variable, the coefficient of the independent variable can be interpreted as how rate of change in the independent variable affects the dependent variable.
+Sure, in regression of y on a single independent variable, the coefficient of the independent variable can be interpreted as how the rate of change in the independent variable affects the dependent variable.
 This interpretation does not make sense if the analyst is examining multiple variables and their interactions.
 When dealing with multiple variables, the regression coefficients become meaningless (McElreath 2016).
 Consider the regression of a dependent variable y on two independent variables, x1 and x2:

 [INSERT EQUATION]